I’m a person.

 I’m a Veteran, and thankful for all the amazing experiences I’ve had because of my service.

-I’ve been diagnosed with PTSD.
+I’ve been diagnosed with PTSI.

 No single one of those statements defines me.
 They’re all a part of who I am, aspects of my personality, the choices I’ve made, and the choices I still continue to make.
 I’m not a victim, I’m not a “walking timebomb” or a stereotype.